resource-watch/slate/source/includes/api/_subscriptions.md

   }'
 ```

 A subscription can refer to a country, one of its regions, or a subregion within a region.
-Countries are identified by their 3-letter ISO code, and regions and subregions by their respective id.
+Countries are identified by their ISO 3166-1 alpha-3 code - check [here](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) for a list of all the available country codes.
+Regions and subregions are identified by their respective GADM id, which can be obtained from GADM's dataset [here](https://gadm.org/data.html).
 When creating a subscription for a region, the country ISO must be specified.
 For subscribing to a subregion, both region and country ISO must be provided.

 Field                 | Description                                                    | Type
 --------------------- | :------------------------------------------------------------: | ----------------: